rwtaylor/2014-female-selection/Readme.md

 Please email Ryan Taylor (ryan@ryantaylor.net) if you have any questions or comments.

 ## How to run this code?
 The analysis is split into 6 sections as seprate knitr markdown files.
 [Knitr](http://yihui.name/knitr/) allows R code to be interwoven with [Markdown](http://daringfireball.net/projects/markdown/) text.
 All analyses are run in [R](http://cran.r-project.org).
-The entire analysis takes a few hours to run on a 12 core machine (step 05_competition takes most advantage of parallelization).
+The entire analysis takes a few hours to run on a 12 core machine (step 05_competition takes the most advantage of parallelization).
+Analyses output can be found in the knitted_results directory.

   1. Install all necessary R packages by running the rpackages.R file.